pepaslabs/px-ref/kicad/releases/v2/README.md

 - Use 0.3" x 0.1" "skinny" footprints for the film caps.
 The larger footprints are only needed for larger values of capacitance (e.g. 1uF).
 - Make pin spacing of output pins compatible with 0.1" headers?
 - Use the updated footprints (slightly larger silkscreen boundary) for R1-R3
+- Add a current monitoring resistor footprint for the heater?
+- Drop the 1N4001 to a 1N4148 as called for in the datasheet (it handles 300mA so there's no need for a 1N4001) and switch to the shorter lead spacing diode footprints for the two 1N4148's.